szuwgh/tars/README.md

 # Sieve
-A general-purpose programming language that is especially suited to machine learning, numeric computation, scientific computing
+A general-purpose programming language that is especially suited to machine learning, scientific computing, game engine, WebAssembly